aws/aws-emr-best-practices/website/docs/migration/data-migration/large-data-ongoing.md

 ---
-sidebar_label: Overview
+sidebar_label: Large Data on Ongoing Basis
 ---

-# Migration Guide Overview
+# Large Quantities of Data on an Ongoing Basis

 :::note Contribution Needed
 This page is a placeholder.
 If you are the assigned contributor, please replace this content with your draft and submit a PR.